10 Cuticle Care Mistakes That Are Making Your Nails Look, Gross,

 Removing polish with your fingers

 Taking it upon yourself to Peeling off your polish?
 Don’t.
 When you strip off that layer of polish, you’re also removing the top layer of your nail!
-Nobody likes weak, flimsy nails, so always take your polish off with polish remover.
+Nobody likes weak, flimsy nails, so always take your polish off with a polishing remover.
 There are even wipes if you’ve got a nail-emergency on the go.

 “Beauty to me is a being comfortable…that or a bomb ass manicure.”